Geography of Malaysia: Geology

-Malaysia is located on the Sunda shelf, and is tectonically inactive.
+Malaysia is located on the Sunda Shelf, and is tectonically inactive.
 The oldest rocks in the country date from 540 million years ago, and are mostly sedimentary.
 The most common kind of rock is limestone that formed during the Paleozoic Era.
 Limestone that had accreted in East Malaysia during the Tertiary period later eroded, forming basins of sedimentary rocks that are rich in oil and natural gas.
-The mountain ranges in Malaysia were formed through orogenesis beginning in the Mesozoic era.
+The mountain ranges in Malaysia were formed through orogenesis beginning in the Mesozoic Era.

 The total land area of Malaysia is 330803 km2, the 66th largest country in the world in terms of area.
-It is the only country to contain land on both mainland Asia and the Malay archipelago.
+It is the only country to contain land on both mainland Asia and the Malay Archipelago.
 Peninsular Malaysia makes up 132090 km2, or almost 40% of the country's land area, while East Malaysia covers 198847 km2, or 60%.
 From the total land area, 1200 km2 or 0.37% is made up of water such as lakes, rivers, or other internal waters.
 Malaysia has a total coastline of 4675 km, and Peninsular Malaysia has 2068 km, while East Malaysia has 2607 km of coastline.

 Malaysia has the 29th longest coastline in the world.
-The two distinct parts of Malaysia, separated from each other by the South China Sea, share a largely similar landscape in that both West (Peninsular) and East Malaysia feature coastal plains rising to hills and mountains.
+The two distinct parts of Malaysia, separated from each other by the South China Sea, share a largely similar landscape in that both Peninsular Malaysia and East Malaysia feature coastal plains rising to hills and mountains.

 Peninsular Malaysia covers the southern half of the Malay Peninsula, and extends 740 km from north to south, and its maximum width is 322 km.
 It is mountainous, with more than half of it over 150 m above sea level.
 About half of Peninsular Malaysia is covered by granite and other igneous rocks, a third more is covered by stratified rocks older than the granite, and the remainder is covered by alluvium.

 Harbours are only available on the peninsula's western side, and the most fertile land occurs when river valleys flow out to the sea.
-The coastal plains bordering the straits of Malacca are the most densely populated areas of Malaysia, and contains Malaysia's capital, Kuala Lumpur.
+The coastal plains bordering the Strait of Malacca are the most densely populated areas of Malaysia, and contains Malaysia's capital, Kuala Lumpur.

 East Malaysia, on the island of Borneo, has a coastline of 2607 km.
 It is divided between coastal regions, hills and valleys, and a mountainous interior.
 There are only two major cities, Kuching and Kota Kinabalu.
 Much of southern Sarawak is coastal lowlands, which shifts to a series of plateaus going north, ending in the mountainous regions of Sabah.